ruoyeruolan/Pratices/leetcode/2025/Feb/ArraySortedRotated/solution.md

 - Compare `nums[n - 1]` with `nums[0]`.
 If `nums[0] < nums[n - 1]`, increment the inversion count.

-- If the total inversion count is less than or equal to 1, return true.
+- I1f the total inversion count is less than or equal to 1, return true.
 Otherwise, return false.